vipulnaik/working-drafts/hardware-disposal/hardware.md

 Purchase date: ~2011

-Disposal plan: Drop off at e-waste facility after verifying that the flash drives are no longer usable

-## Windows Nokia Lumia 921 phone

-Purchase date: August 2014

-Disposal plan: Drop off at e-waste facility after doing a factory reset of the phone and erasing all personal data
+Disposal plan: Not disposing.
+The USB flash drives are all readable, so I'm labeling them and keeping them handy.

 ## Video CDs and DVDs